 With over 120 natural hot springs in the city, Budapest is famous for its thermal waters and is a favorite spa destination.
 Healing waters, spa treatments, massage therapies, fitness packages, health spas, beauty treatments and medical spas await the wellness-minded travelers.

 Health Spa Resorts & Wellness Hotels in Budapest

 The Danubius Hotel Group, a Hungarian hotel chain, developed all its spa resorts based on the famous hot springs.
 Their property on Margaret Island, the four-star Danubius Health Spa Resort Margitsziget, was in fact the first metropolitan spa & wellness hotel in the world.
 The island’s natural thermal springs, rich in minerals, feed the resort’s spa.

 The same springs feed the health spas of two other resorts: the four-star Danubius Health Spa Resort Helia, overlooking Margaret Island from the Pest side and the five-star Ramada Plaza Budapest, located on the Buda side.

 Danubius’ other and perhaps even more famous spa hotel, the four-star Danubius Hotel Gellért is located in the city center, at the foot of Gellért Hill.
 A beautiful Art Nouveau building houses both the hotel and Gellért Baths.
 Hotel guests have direct access to the beautiful spa.

-The Ramada Resort Aquaworld Budapest, a four-star conference and wellness hotel, is located on the outskirts of Budapest.
+The Aquaworld Resort Budapest, a four-star conference and wellness hotel, is located on the outskirts of Budapest.
 The resort offers its guests direct access to Aquaworld, a large indoor water theme park, a favorite among children.